hanxiaomax/Learncpp_CN/docs/11-13-For-each-loops.md

-In lesson [11.3 -- Arrays and loops](https://www.learncpp.com/cpp-tutorial/arrays-and-loops/), we showed examples where we used a _for loop_ to iterate through each element of an array.
+In lesson [[11-3-Arrays-and-loops|11.3 - 数组和循环]], we showed examples where we used a _for loop_ to iterate through each element of an array.

 For example: